 How many Floor Wipers should I do?

-Most people benefit from 6 to 10 reps per side for 2 to 3 sets.
-Because this is an advanced exercise, quality of movement matters far more than volume.
-If your lower back arches off the floor or a shoulder lifts during the set, stop.
-You've reached your effective limit for that set.
+Most lifters benefit from 6 to 10 reps per side for 2 to 3 sets, performed 2 to 3 times per week.
+Because Floor Wipers are advanced, quality of movement matters more than volume.
+If your lower back arches off the floor, a shoulder lifts, or your legs start swinging instead of being controlled, the set is over.
+Quality reps build the core strength.
+Sloppy reps build bad habits.

 Can beginners do Floor Wipers?

-Floor Wipers are classified as an advanced exercise.
-Beginners should build foundational core strength with exercises like Dead Bugs, Bicycle Crunches, and Leg Raises before attempting Floor Wipers.
-A good regression is the bent-knee Floor Wiper, where you bend your knees to 90 degrees to shorten the lever and reduce difficulty.
+Floor Wipers are classified as advanced.
+Beginners should build foundational core strength with Dead Bugs, Bird-Dogs, Bicycle Crunches, and Leg Raises before attempting them.
+A good entry point is the Bent-Knee Floor Wiper, where you bend your knees to 90 degrees to shorten the lever arm and dramatically reduce the rotational load.
+Master that for 3 sets of 10 per side with clean form before progressing to straight-leg Floor Wipers.